 Since his earliest adventures with a clunky three-piece VHS camera, Douglas Conant has been passionate about telling stories through motion pictures.
-An award-winning, story-driven director and producer, he enjoys realizing action-packed entertainment, whether external (thriller) or internal (drama).
+An award-winning, story-driven director and writer, he enjoys realizing action-packed entertainment, whether external (thriller) or internal (drama).

 Douglas' tense drama Broken garnered much attention and praise for its delicate, honest treatment of rape survivors and counselors.
 The film received overwhelmingly positive reviews and is currently used as a teaching and therapy tool at various crisis centers throughout the United States and in the military.